KieranLitschel/KerasSearchCV/README.md

 ## Getting the results

-At the end of the search the dictionary containing the results will be returned, but if at any point you would like to access the results, simply quit the search, and create a new instance in the same way you would if you were resuming a search, but instead of calling start, call getResults, and the results so far will be returned.
+At the end of the search you can get the results be calling getResults on the instance.
+But if at any point you would like to access the results, simply quit the search, and create a new instance in the same way you would if you were resuming a search, but instead of calling start, call getResults, and the results so far will be returned.